rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 - ["GameDev in Rust (Episode 0)"][realm-one-vid-1] -
   ECS-based design with Amethyst, networking and tiled 2d based design.
 - ["GameDev in Rust (Episode 1): Monsters and AI!"][realm-one-vid-2] -
-  how the mosnters are managed on server side and integration with Tiled map editor.
+  how the monsters are managed on server-side and integration with Tiled map editor.

 [realm-one]: https://github.com/Machine-Hum/realm.one